1

 Job description

-The Registered Nurse (RN) is a member of the Patient Care Services.
+The Registered Nurse (RN) is a member of the Behavioral Health nursing department.
 The RN has responsibility and accountability for the provision of nursing care.
-The RN manages care for patients and their families through the application of the nursing process utilizing independent judgment, collaboration and communication with all team members including ancillary, multidisciplinary care, and support services.
-The RN develops a plan of nursing care and utilizes established clinical pathways & protocols which are implemented by the care delivery team.
+The RN manages care for patients and their families through the application of the nursing process utilizing independent judgment, collaboration and communication with all team members including ancillary and support services.
+The RN develops a plan on nursing care and utilizes established clinical pathways which are implemented by the care delivery team with the supervision of the RN.
 The RN provides and delegates patient care activities based upon patient needs and team skills/abilities and supervises the delivery of care by team.
-The RN evaluates patient response to treatment and nursing interventions and revises the plan of care, as needed, the RN monitors patient progress and prepares patient for discharge.
+The RN evaluates patient response to treatment and nursing interventions, as needed, revised the plan of care.
+The RN monitors patient progress and prepares patient for discharge.

 • Preferred Bachelor's Degree